acatton/python-spm/README.rst

 What do you mean by KISS?
 -------------------------

-KISS lost it original sense.
+KISS lost its original sense.
 Now it's just an hipster word which means "just use my library because it's cool".

 Here I mean KISS in its original sense: Keep It Simple and Stupid.